-86. Studies of cumulative effects tend to be focused on existing and past activities in the marine environment.
+84. (86.)
+Studies of cumulative effects tend to be focused on existing and past activities in the marine environment.
 Assessments that allow foresighting are needed to inform planning of future activities and support adaptive management.
-Such assessments will require increased transboundary cooperation, the strengthening of science-policy links, greater coordination between social and natural sciences and between science and civil society, including industry, and the recognition of traditional knowledge.

-79. Continued growth in the global human populations will require enhanced efficiencies to be found in the food sectors. to respond to associated increased demand.
+Such assessments will require increased transboundary cooperation, the strengthening of science-policy links, greater coordination between social and natural sciences and between science and civil society, including industry, and the recognition of traditional knowledge.85.
+(79.)
+Continued growth in the global human populations will require enhanced efficiencies to be found in the food sectors to respond to associated increased demand.
+New technologies that support sustainable practices will need to be developed and implemented.
 The aquaculture industry needs to implement good governance as the sector further expands, intensifies and diversifies.
 This governance should recognize relevant environmental and social concerns and include conscious efforts to address them in a transparent evidence-based manner.

-92. Studies on the effect of protected areas do not break down impacts (e.g. climate change, resource exploitation and pollution) by species group.
-Overall, the effectiveness of few MPAs is being evaluated with regard to their ability to mitigate pressures.
+86. Further research and capacity-building associated with the development and implementation on integrated management is needed to realize the full potential benefits of the ecosystem approach to management across the ocean.
+In association, many observation networks do not cover the socioeconomic aspects of the ocean.
+There is a need for public sociocultural observations at the regional and global levels as well as technology development to support those observations.

+87. (92.)
 Knowledge of the key stages in implementing the planning and policy process for marine management, as well as the metrics for measuring and monitoring the effectiveness of management measures, are key requirements for countries that are starting to implement management approaches.
+However, at present few marine protected areas are being evaluated with regard to their ability to mitigate pressures and therefore their effectiveness.
+Further, studies on the effectiveness of protected areas do not break down impacts (e.g. climate change, resource exploitation and pollution)

 Considerations for the third cycle of the Regular Process